MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-how-it-works-authentication.md

 |D | The Cloud AP provider receives the encrypted PRT with session key.
 Using the device's private transport key, the Cloud AP provider decrypt the session key and protects the session key using the device's TPM.|
 |E | The Cloud AP provider returns a successful authentication response to lsass.
 Lsass caches the PRT, and informs winlogon of the success authentication.
 Winlogon creates a logon session, loads the user's profile, and starts explorer.exe.|

-## Azure AD join authentication to Active Directory using Azure AD Kerberos
+## Azure AD join authentication to Active Directory using Azure AD Kerberos (Cloud Trust)

 ![Azure AD join authentication to Azure Active Directory.](images/howitworks/auth-aadj-cloudtrust-kerb.png)